 The Chamber Choir of St. Aidan's and the Jazz Orchestra of St John Fisher have both reached the finals of the National Festival of Music for Youth, with both schools achieving the Outstanding Jazz Award in recent years.
 The St. Aidan's Symphonic Wind Band and Chamber Choir have also performed at the Royal Albert Hall and the Chamber Choir has been seen regularly in the finals of the BBC Songs of Praise Choir of the Year Competition.
 In November 2011, both schools were delighted to be invited to the Schools Proms in the Royal Albert Hall which saw the Chamber Choir and Jazz Orchestra performing together in a show-stopping collaboration.
 Both schools regularly take part in other national competitions with various ensembles competing at the highest of standards.
-In 2011, St John Fisher was the only school from the country that had 3 ensembles represented at the National Festival in Birmingham, and in 2015 St. Aidan's ensembles were invited to three separate categories at the Festival, the Chamber Choir being given an award for innovation.
+In July 2019 an ensemble from each school was invited to perform on main stages at the National Festival of Music for Youth in Birmingham.
 There really is an ensemble for everyone at St. Aidan's and St John Fisher with Ukulele groups, percussion ensembles, rock bands and Steel Pan ensembles to name but a few, suiting all tastes.